 If you want eggs, then Cochin chickens are probably not for you.
 Cochin chickens are excellent broody; they are perfect for you if you want them.

-They grow up to be a wonderful mama and even foster other hen’s chicks.
-They don’t mind if the chicks are there or that of someone else.
+They grow up to be a wonderful mama and even foster other hen chicks.
+They don’t care if the chicks or someone else is there.
 Cochins can even raise ducks, guinea fowl, and geese.

 If you want a chicken as a house pet or companion, then Cochins are best for you.
-They are very friendly and enjoy cuddling, making good companions.
+They are friendly and enjoy cuddling, making fit companions.

 I hope you liked this Cochin chicken breed guide and love to try these gentle, docile, friendly, broody chickens to your flocks.